Justia Maine Supreme Court Opinion Summaries

 by

-The Supreme Judicial Court affirmed the judgment of the district court terminating father’s parental rights to his child pursuant to Me.
+The Supreme Judicial Court affirmed the judgment of the district court terminating Father’s parental rights to his child pursuant to Me.
 Rev. Stat.
-22, 4055(1)(A)(1)(a) and (B)(2)(a), (b)(i), (ii), (iv).
-The Court held (1) the district court’s findings were sufficient to support the court’s conclusion that Father was unable to protect his child from jeopardy, was unable to take responsibility for the child within a time reasonably calculated to meet the child’s needs, and did not make a good faith effort to rehabilitate and reunify with the child; and (2) the district court did not abuse its discretion by concluding that termination of Father’s parental rights was in the best interest of the child.
-View "In re Child of Nuradin A." on Justia Law
+22, 4055(1)(A)(1)(a) and (B)(2)(a), (b)(i), (iv), holding that the evidence supported the district court’s finding of parental unfitness.
+Specifically, the Court held that the district court’s findings that Father was unwilling or unable to protect the child from jeopardy within a time reasonably calculated to meet the child’s needs and failed to make a good faith effort to rehabilitate and reunify with him were based on competent evidence in the record.
+Therefore, the court did not err in its determination of unfitness.
+View "In re Child of Daniel Q." on Justia Law

 Posted in: Family Law